zogar1993/jsonkraken/README.md

 #### Valid Types
 Some valid types are altered for consistency:
 - A Number element (Byte, Short, Int, Long, Float and Double) will be converted to Double.
-This should not be an issue except in extreme cases such as when you try to convert some Long values higher than 2<sup>53</sup>, which is a rather uncommon number to be handling, more so taking into consideration that it is common practice to write such a value as a String, a habit born from well placed disbelief in json parsers conversion mechanisms.
+This should not be an issue except in extreme cases.
 - A Char element will be converted to String.

 ## JsonValue creation from scratch